ynput/OpenPype/website/docs/artist_concepts.md

 ### Version

 A numbered iteration of a given subset.
-Each version contains at least one [representation][#representation].
+Each version contains at least one [representation](#representation).

 #### Hero version